AnishDe12020/100-days-of-code/log.md

 **Today's Progress**: Fixed a HUGE bug with my side project (ok, it was a silly mistake I wasted 2 hours on).

 **Thoughts:** I seriously need to work on some proper features now, that bug literally wasted a day :(

+### Day 23: 17th March, 2022, Thursday

+**Today's Progress**: Made some progress on my side projects, explored a lot more new stuff (tools, platforms, etc.).
+Also opened a pr to [React Next.js Snippets](https://github.com/avneesh0612/React-Next.js-snippets) adding vim support

+**Thoughts:** Didn't do much work but enjoyed the day :)